wp-plugins/contact-call-plugin/readme.txt

 4. Unlimited call forwarding to Skype/GTalk

-5. Works with any phone: Skype, Google Talk, SIP, Landline or Mobile
+5. Works with any phone: Skype, Google Talk, SIP, Landline or Mobile phone

 6. Customers can reach you from 40 countries